yanyanzou0721/Fig-merge/README.md

 # Fig-merge
-Merge result figures into one pdf
+Merge png/jpeg figures into one pdf